 Here are the best free GOG games:

 - Delores: A Thimbleweed Park Mini-Adventure

-If you’re after a quick, accessible card game that doesn’t require much – if any – monetary investment then Gwent is one of the best deck builders on the market.
-There’s plenty of rich lore to hoover up if you’re already a fan of the The Witcher games, rounds are mercifully short so you don’t have to commit half an hour at a time, and it’s available on mobile too if you can’t always be sat at your PC.
+If you’re after a quick, accessible card game that doesn’t require much monetary investment, Gwent is one of the best deck builders on the market.
+There’s plenty of rich lore to hoover up if you’re already a fan of the Witcher games, and rounds are mercifully short, so you don’t have to commit half an hour at a time.
+It’s also available on mobile if you can’t always be near your PC.

 Beneath a Steel Sky

 Beneath a Steel Sky boasts one of the most gripping and mature science fiction narratives in gaming history.
 That it comes in the form of a point and click adventure game that never strays too close to the absurd with its logic puzzles only broadens its appeal.
 Equal parts Yevgeny Zamyatin’s We and Phillip K. Dick’s Do Androids Dream of Electric Sheep?, Beneath a Steel Sky’s world is still a joy to explore over 25 years after its initial release.